Joakker/tcod-go/README.md

 * You must have the [libtcod](https://www.github.com/libtcod/libtcod) library already installed.
 This can be done by following the instructions in that repo.
+* You must also have the [SDL2](https://www.libsdl.org/download-2.0.php) development files installed.
+You can get them from your package manager or directly from the website, but if you are compiling libtcod from source, you should already have them.

 Assuming you have the `go` executable in your `PATH` and you have set up the `GOPATH` environment variable, simply run: